-Below is a list of 12 well-liked gluten-free flour companies.
-Please note that this gluten-free flour list does not cover every GF flour brand available.
-Instead, we’re focusing on the major brands that are accessible in many areas.
+Please note that this gluten-free flour list does not cover every gluten-free flour brand available.
+Instead, we’re focusing on the major brands that are the most well-loved and accessible in many areas.
 If you have a popular brand in your area and it’s not on our list, comment below!
 We’re always updating these product lists so they are relevant to you.

 - GF Classical Blend (This product is not recommended for making bread)